andy-j-block/COVID_Web_Scraper/README.md

 ### *get_dirs*
-This function simply returns the following five directories for use by the other functions in this webscraper:
+This function returns the locations of five directories commonly used throughout the program.
+The subsequent helper files require many of these directories as inputs.
+The five directory outputs are as follows:

-* *root_dir* - the root directory on the host machine
+* `root_dir` - the root directory on the host machine
-* *helper_files_dir* - the sub-directory containing all the helper files and modules
+* `helper_files_dir` - the sub-directory containing all the helper files and modules
-* *downloads_dir* - the downloads folder of the host machine
+* `downloads_dir` - the downloads folder of the host machine
-* *CTP_data_dir* - the directory where historical daily CTP reports are stored
+* `CTP_data_dir` - the directory where historical daily CTP reports are stored
-* *JH_data_dir* - the directory where the JH github repo is stored
+* `JH_data_dir` - the directory where the JH github repo is stored

+The `downloads_dir` directory is the only one located outside of the webscraper's repository.
+Thus, it has been defaulted to the Downloads folder on Windows.
+If this folder cannot be found (i.e., user running a different OS), the function will prompt the user to indentify the location of the host machine's Downloads folder.

 ### *get_executables*
+This function allows for easier usage of this webscraper across operating systems by identifying the locations of the Chrome browser and Git bash executables.
+It returns the following two variables:

-* *chrome_exe*
+* `chrome_exe`
-* *git_bash_exe*
+* `git_bash_exe`

+Again, my personal computer runs Windows and thus I've set the locations of these executables to their default locations on Windows.
+However, if this program is run on a non-Windows machine, a warning box will open indicating that the executables cannot be found and a file dialog box is subsequently opened in which the user can identify their locations.

 ### *get_todays_date*
 This function simply returns the day and month at the time of running the program.
 They are stored as the following variables:

-* current_day
+* `current_day`
-* current_month
+* `current_month`

 ### *create_webdriver*
 This function does two main jobs: